kscripting/kscript/README.md

 docker run -i holgerbrandl/kscript:2.9.3 'println("Hello, world!")'
 ```

-To use a script file outside of the container as input, you could do
+To use a script file outside the container as input, you could do

 ```bash
 docker run -i holgerbrandl/kscript - < script.kts